Cinemagraphe

 The Story

 There's a fine music score by Hugo Friedhofer, and Mary Kaye sings the Boy on a Dolphin theme song over the credits, a gentle refashioning of a Greek folk tune (made popular later by Julie London) that is still rerecorded by modern singers from time to time.
 Loren also sings the Greek "Ti Ine Afto Pou To Lene Agapi" during a segment that features Greek folk dancing.
-With all of the money and excellent production work going into Boy on A Dolphin, it's odd how poorly so much of the dynamics of the story turned out.
-The hole in the middle of the tale (adapted from the 1955 novel by David Dine) is the slow, lukewarm romance between the two leads.
-Nothing seems to gel when they are together.

-The underwater sequences are from a studio set, but the scenic parts of the movie (the bulk of the film) was filmed primarily around the island of Hydra (which is pronounced correctly as EEdrah, but is pronounced as HAYdrah by characters in the film, which means Sophia Loren's character is "Phaedrah from Haedrah."
+The underwater sequences are from a studio set, but the scenic parts of the movie (the bulk of the film) was filmed primarily around the island of Hydra (which is pronounced correctly as EEdrah, but is pronounced as HAYdrah by characters in the film, which means Sophia Loren's character is "Phaedrah from Haedrah.")

-Laurence Naismith is the alcoholic English doctor on the skids who has something like a crush (or something else not explored) toward Sophia Loren's character.
+Laurence Naismith is an alcoholic English doctor on the skids who has something like a crush (or something else not explored) toward Sophia Loren's character.
 He's the one who realizes the worth of the underwater sculpture Loren has found (she cuts her leg on it accidentally while sponge diving) but this benign old fellow is soon pushed out of the way when more criminally minded characters appear.

 Webb has the best lines in the movie, adding cynical humour to the sometimes ponderous plot motion.
 Though he is supposed to be a physical menace to Loren, this fails the same way Ladd's character fails when compared to Loren: Phaedrah looks like she could pick up both Webb and Ladd and knock their heads together.

 Ladd's character is written into the script as steadily falling in love with Phaedrah, but that's not how Ladd plays the character.
 At times it seems like Ladd can't make up his mind whether he even likes Loren at all.
-For example Phaedrah and Dr Calder meet at a taverna on a date, and Calder spends his time talking off into space or simply looking for an exit, ignoring her in general.
+For example, Phaedrah and Dr Calder meet at a taverna on a date, and Calder spends his time talking off into space or simply looking for an exit, ignoring her in general.

-This would have been a much better path for the script to take instead of the botched romance subplot.
-The film might have come off much better as being about Ladd's slightly-arrogant Dr Calder learning to appreciate the modern Greeks instead of just the ancient ones, and Phaedrah coming to terms with right and wrong (and her double-dealing boyfriend Rhiff, which she has to finally face when he brutally takes control of the operation to seize the sculpture, batting her around for good measure, and in a different scene, knocking her out entirely).
+This would have been a much better path for the script to highlight instead of the botched romance subplot.
+The film might have come off much better as being about Ladd's slightly-arrogant Dr Calder learning to appreciate the modern Greeks instead of just the ancient ones, and Phaedrah coming to terms with right and wrong and especially her double-dealing boyfriend Rhiff.
+By the time in Boy on A Dolphin she has to finally face the truth about Rhiff's inherent brutality, he has violently taken control of the operation to seize the sculpture, knocks her around for good measure, and in a different scene, knocks her out entirely.

-Sophia Loren BOy on a Dolphin
+Sophia Loren Boy on a Dolphin

 The Indiana Jones Connection

-The Spielberg/Lucas film of 1981 features a hard-hitting archeologist often bested by a scheming, competing renegade archeologist who stays one step ahead for most of that tale.
+The Spielberg/Lucas film of 1981 features a hard-hitting archeologist often bested by a scheming, thieving competitor renegade archeologist who stays one step ahead for most of that tale.
 The antecedent for Raiders of the Lost Ark's Dr Rene Belloq can be traced to Boy on a Dolphin's Victor Parmalee (Clifton Webb).
 For that matter, Indiana Jones seems to be a kind of echo of the adventuring archeologists from The Golden Mask, Valley of the Kings and Alan Ladd's determined Dr. Calder from Boy on a Dolphin.

 What's Recent